 Trim the hooves every week, at least every 2 weeks to prevent them from growing out of their proper dimensions and to keep them balanced.
 Learn how to do the basic trimming yourself so that you can take care of the hooves between the visits by a professional trimmer.

-Make sure that the hooves of the horse do not have sharp edges, too long walls (the wall should be at the same level with the sole), sharp bars or heels, too long toe or heel, which also affects the weight distribution of the hoof and cause distress to the joints.
+Make sure that the hooves don’t have sharp edges, too long walls (the wall should be at the same level with the sole), sharp bars or heels, too long toe or heel, which also affects the weight balance of the hoof and cause distress to the joints.

 - Pointy weight bearing at the heels, also the weight-bearing point of the heels are too front, there are sharp edges all over the hoof that may cause the boot to brake.